DGPE

 Currently the DGPE committee consists of:

 The committee selects a head of the programme, and the administration of the programme is placed at this department.
-Currently, Professor Helena Skyt Nielsen, Aarhus University, is head of the programme.
+Currently, Professor Eric Hillebrand, Aarhus University, is head of the programme.

 The course programme is decided by the committee.
 Suggestions to new courses should be made to the head of the programme, who consults the committee for deciding the plan for each semester.
 Course suggestions should be accompanied by a budget, which must be accepted by the head of the programme before the course can be scheduled.